-USB powerpoints allow you to plug your phone, tablet, iPad or other devices directly into the outlet, while still allowing you to connect plugs to the electrical outlets as well.
-Well placed USB outlets can greatly improve the convenience of charging your devices in bedrooms and other living rooms.
-You can find out all of the benefits in our ‘why you should update powerpoints with USB sockets blog.
+USB power points allow you to plug your phone, tablet, iPad or other devices directly into the outlet, while still allowing you to connect plugs to the electrical outlets as well.
+Well-placed USB outlets can greatly improve the convenience of charging your devices in bedrooms and other living rooms.
+You can find out all of the benefits in our ‘Why you should update power points with USB sockets‘ blog.

 You can have multiple internet connectors in your home connected to different devices to boost your internet speed considerably.
 For those working from home who rely on fast internet, this can be essential.

-GFCI outlets, or ground fault circuit interrupters, are a great electrical outlet type to protect your family.
+A Ground Fault Circuit Interrupter (GFCI) outlet is a great electrical outlet type to protect your family.
 These outlets monitor the current flowing in the circuit.
 If this reaches a shock hazard, it will turn the circuit off.
 This can go a long way in preventing potential electrical hazards in your home.

 Tamper-Resistant Receptacles (TRR)